 How Things Can Get Better

 First, at least for me, I need to make more money.
 Beyond that, the most helpful thing would be an ability to refinance my loans and still be able to opt into income-driven repayment plans.
 This is something that has been proposed to congress but currently, has had very little traction.
-Lastly, I’d like to propose that at least 50% of all payments go towards the principle.
+Lastly, I’d like to propose that at least 50% of all payments go towards the principal.

 Under current income-driven repayment plans, if your payment doesn’t at least cover the interest, you don’t touch the principle.
 So you could be making payments for years exclusively on the interest and yet the interest just continues to grow.
 It’s like chasing your tail without any hope of catching it.
 Frankly, it sucks.